PaulBautin/tpil_bundle_segmentation/README.md

 ## Installations
 <details><summary><b>Nextflow</b></summary>

-Install java by running command: sudo apt install default-jre and sudo apt install default-jdk
+Install java by running command: `sudo apt install default-jre` and `sudo apt install default-jdk`

 Download latest nextflow version (not edge version) from [Github releases](https://github.com/nextflow-io/nextflow/releases)

-Make the binary executable on your system by running chmod +x nextflow.
+Make the binary executable on your system by running `chmod +x nextflow`.

 Optionally, move the nextflow file to a directory accessible by your $PATH variable (this is only required to avoid remembering and typing the full path to nextflow each time you need to run it).
-Example: sudo mv ~/Downloads/nextflow /usr/local/bin
+Example: `sudo mv ~/Downloads/nextflow /usr/local/bin`

 You can temporarily switch to a specific version of Nextflow by prefixing the nextflow command with the NXF_VER environment variable.
-For example: NXF_VER=20.04.0 nextflow run
+For example: `NXF_VER=20.04.0 nextflow run`
 </details>
 <details><summary><b>Singularity</b></summary>

 Singularity is used to package scientific software and deploy that package to different clusters having the same environment.

-Install singularity with the debian package on the [Github repository](https://github.com/sylabs/singularity/releases) releases then run download folder: sudo dpkg -i singularity-ce_3.10.0-jammy_amd64.deb
+Install singularity with the debian package on the [Github repository](https://github.com/sylabs/singularity/releases) releases then run download folder: `sudo dpkg -i singularity-ce_3.10.0-jammy_amd64.deb`
 </details>

 ## Testing